vyos/vyos-documentation/docs/configuration/service/dns.rst

 VyOS provides DNS infrastructure for small networks.
-It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls, for this we utilize PowerDNS recursor.
+It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
+For this we utilize PowerDNS recursor.

 The VyOS DNS forwarder does not require an upstream DNS server.
 It can serve as a full recursive DNS server - but it can also forward queries to configurable upstream DNS servers.
-By not configuring any upstream DNS servers you also avoid to be tracked by the provider of your upstream DNS server.
+By not configuring any upstream DNS servers you also avoid being tracked by the provider of your upstream DNS server.

 .. cfgcmd:: set service dns forwarding system